akshat-shethia/akshat-shethia/README.md

 * ✉️  You can contact me at [akshatshethia@gmail.com](mailto:akshatshethia@gmail.com)
 * 🚀  I'm currently working on [Competitve Coding in C++](http://github.com/akshat-shethia/Competitive-Coding-In-Cpp)
 * 🧠  I'm learning C++, React, NodeJS, NextJS, Tailwind CSS, Data Science
-* ⚡  I'm currently pursuining my btech in "Mechanical Engineering" from National Institute Of Technology, Surat ( Batch of 2027 )
+* ⚡  I'm currently pursuining my btech in "Mechanical Engineering" from NIT Surat ( Batch of 2027 ) along with BS in "Data Science And Applications" from IIT Madras

 ### Skills